Soresu/Others/Docs/Math.md

 ### Increment and Decrement Operators
 You can increase or decrease the variable's number by one with ++ or --

-All of these command do the same thing
+All of these command do the same thing:
 ```
 a = a + 1;
 a++;
 ++a;
 ```
-The operators can be placed before the variable to be adjusted (prefix) or after it (postfix).
+The operators can be placed before the variable to be adjusted (prefix) or after it (postfix):
 ```
 int a;
 int b;